sblask-webextensions/webextension-bookmark-dial/README.md

 issues.

 The thumbnails are always arranged and sized(up to a maximum size to save storage space) to fill a maximum of space.
-If you also want to see this page when Firefox starts up, set the homepage to `about:newtab`.

 Most options are accessible through the context menu(see screenshots for more information).
 You can also set a custom css file in the add-on's preferences to